portfolio-performance/portfolio-help/docs/en/reference/online.md

 This command will update only the active securities.

-## Update quotes (selected security)
+## Update quotes (xxx instruments selected)

 In a table view such as All Securities, one can select one or more securities.
 For a consecutive selection, click the first row, press Shift, and click the last row.
 For a non-consecutive selection, use the Ctrl key.

-Even though the menu mentions "selected security", the update will be performed on all selected securities.
+The menu will display an indication of the number of selected securities.